The complete Premier League winners list

 Sergio Aguero – Manchester City

-The Argentine was a £38million capture from Atletico Madrid in the summer of 2011 and he will go down as one of the most prolific strikers to grace the Premier League.
+The Argentine was a £38million capture from Atletico Madrid in the summer of 2011 and he has gone on to become a City legend.
+He also has gone down as one of the most prolific strikers to grace the Premier League.

 The arrival of Gabriel Jesus has reduced his number of starts for Guardiola’s side, but you cannot question his goal-scoring return and the difference he has made to the Citizens.

-Football remains the sport that is most passionately supported in the UK, but if you’re looking to diversify your betting portfolio, head on over to our sports betting page for a whole range of other options.
+Football remains the sport that is most passionately supported in the UK, even at our online casino.
+However, if you are looking to diversify your betting portfolio, head on over to our sports betting page for a whole range of great options including horse racing betting and boxing betting.